Jahangir Siddiqui: Land allegations

 In December 2010, Siddiqui was placed on the Exit Control List (ECL) for alleged land grabbing in Karachi which alleged that Jahangir Siddiqui had illegally occupied a plot of 1,000 square yards in Karachi in connivance with the owner of an estate agency, using forged documents.
 Additional Executive District Officer (AEDO) Revenue Mustafa Jamal Qazi maintained that it had become a practice that land that was awarded to the government was being grabbed by "land mafia...for its vested interests."
 Pakistan's Anti-Corruption Establishment arrested several in conjunction with the case in December.

 Siddiqui sued a group of individuals, including the Anti-Corruption Establishment director and a member of EDO Revenue for defamation, indicating that the Citizens-Police Liaison Committee had evaluated land in 2001 and found the ownership of the property legal.
 In response to the defamation claim, the Sindh High Court issued notices to the defendants, and they were summoned to appear before the court on 5 January 2011.
 The court issued a restraining order preventing the defendants from "media attack" pending settlement of the matter.
 The Pakistan Observer characterised these events as a "character assassination campaign" against Siddiqui.

 On 29 November 2011 the court ruled that the allegations were "false and baseless" and that such cases should not be filed in the future.

 Personal life

-He is a Sindhi from Dadu City and his family moved to Hyderabad later.
+He is a Sindhi whose forefathers belonged to Sehwan Sharif and his family moved to Hyderabad later.
 He is the brother of the television director, producer and businessperson Sultana Siddiqui, and the uncle of her son, businessman Shunaid Qureshi.
 Jahangir Siddiqui's son Ali Jehangir Siddiqui is also involved in the family's businesses.
 Another son is married to Mir Shakil-ur-Rahman's daughter.